rveitch/volte-face-midi/README.md

 void handleProgramChange(byte channel, byte number)
 {
   // Do this whenever a Program Change (0xC0) is recieved:
-  MIDI.sendControlChange(0, 0, 1); //Needed for Program Changes to work.
-(Because CC Bank MSB?)
-(Control Function: Bank Select, USED AS: MSB)
+    //Control Function: Bank Select, USED AS: MSB MIDI.sendControlChange(0, 0, 1);
 }
 // ----------------------------------------------------------------------------------------------

 void setup()
 {
-  MIDI.handleProgramChange(handleProgramChange); // Connect the "handleNoteOn" FUNCTION to the library so it is called upon reception of a ProgramChange.
+  // Connect the "handleNoteOn" FUNCTION to the library so it is called upon reception of a ProgramChange.
+  MIDI.handleProgramChange(handleProgramChange);
-  MIDI.begin(MIDI_CHANNEL_OMNI); // Initiate MIDI communications, listen to all channels }
+  // Initiate MIDI communications, listen to all channels MIDI.begin(MIDI_CHANNEL_OMNI);
+}

 void loop()